 How to respond: Begin with something like: “Considering the ever-evolving nature of the threat landscape, it’s impossible to eliminate all sources of information risk.
 My role is to implement controls to manage the risk.
 As our business grows, we have to continually reassess how much risk is appropriate.
 Our goal is to build a sustainable program that balances the need to protect against the need to run our business.”

 What it sounds like: How bad is it out there?
 What about what happened at X company?
-How are we compared to others?
+How are we doing compared to others?

 How to respond: Explain the business impact of risk management decisions and ensure that your positions are supported by evidence.
-The second part is vital because boards are making decisions based on the risk tolerance.
-Any risks outside the tolerance level requires a remedy to bring them within tolerance.
-This doesn’t necessarily require dramatic changes in short periods of time; beware of overreacting.
+The second part is vital, because boards make decisions based on the risk tolerance.
+Any risks above the tolerance threshold require a remedy to bring them within a safe area.
+That said, this doesn’t necessarily require dramatic changes in short periods of time, so beware of overreacting.

 What it sounds like: Are we appropriately allocating resources?
 Are we spending enough?
 Why are we spending so much?

 Why it’s asked: The board wants reassurance that security and risk management leaders are not standing still and about metrics and ROI.

 How to respond: Use a balanced scorecard approach that uses a simple traffic-light mechanism.
 The top layer should express business aspirations and the performance of the organization against those aspirations.
 As much as possible, explain aspirations in terms of business performance, not technology.
 Performance is underpinned by a series of security measurements that are evaluated using a set of objective criteria.